 Wall and floor tilers will fit tiles for different areas which could include home bathrooms or kitchens as well as rooms in restaurants, shops and hotels.
 You could also be involved in commercial work such as swimming pools and mosaics.
 Materials used could include ceramic, stone, glass, plastic, marble and granite.

-You may also be able to start as a tiler’s assistant and train on the job, or you could get into this job through an apprenticeship.
+You may be able to start as a site labourer and do further training on the job to qualify as a tiler.

 Career Path and Progression

 With experience and extra training, you could become a site supervisor, clerk of works or contract manager.

 You could also work as a trainer and assessor on tiling courses or set up your own business.